katzerax/Destiny2DPSGraphPY/README.md

 ## Usage
 As of release 6.0, the code has been completely rewritten and overhauled to now utilize a GUI.
 See the instructions below.
-To start the gui, open a command prompt to the project directory and run:
+To start the gui, double click main.py OR open a command prompt to the project directory and run:
 ```
 python main.py
 ```